openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Success with a twist:** Jaaxy's keystone is good enough to get her through the door.
 However, it loses its biometric attunement shortly after she enters the headquarters.

 **Failure, but the story progresses:** Jaaxy thinks her creation is perfect, but the door guards aren't fooled so easily.
-They call her on the forgery and imprison her.
+They identify the forgery and imprison her.
 She's within the headquarters now, just not on her own terms.

 #### Heroic Test of Creation (CR 20)

 Therilas is attempting to lead a party of refugees safely through the Decaying Desert.
-Were he in the woods, the druid could easily forage enough food and water to keep
+Were he in the woods, the druid could easily forage enough food and water to keep them alive.
+Lost in the desert, however, he is forced to

 ___
-them alive.
-Lost in the desert, however, he is forced to use his magic to summon forth sustenance for the desperate masses.
+use his magic to summon forth sustenance for the desperate masses.

 **Success with a twist:** The only way that Therilas is able to harness enough energy to feed so many people is to draw on his own life reserves.
 The GM rules that he suffers one level of the *fatigued* bane.